fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 ### Manual upgrades

-Sometimes Dependabot will alert you to an issue but is unable to recommend a fix.
+Sometimes Dependabot will alert you to an issue but is unable to fix it for you.
+Bummer.

 This might be because the package owner has not yet addressed the security issue.
-If the need to fix the sitatation is not super-urgent, you could raise an issue on the package repo on Github asking the maintainer (nicely) if they’d be willing to address it… or submit a PR applying the fix for them.
+If your need to fix the situtation is not super-urgent, you could raise an issue on the package’s Github repo asking the maintainer (nicely) if they’d be willing to address it… or even submit a PR applying the fix for them.
 If you don’t have the luxury of time, you’ll want to quickly find another package which can do the same job.
-Having identified a replacement you’d then `remove` package A, `add` package B and make any required code updates (hopefully minimal).
+An example here might be that you look for a new CSS minifier package because your current one has a longstanding security issue.
+Having identified a replacement you’d then `remove` package A, `add` package B, then update your code which previously used package A to make it work with package B. Hopefully only minimal changes will be required.

 Alternatively the package may have a newer version or versions available but Depandabot can’t suggest a fix because:
 1. the closest new version’s version number is beyond the allowed range you specified in `package.json` for the package; or